demiculus/mentalmodel/_mental_models/high-agency.md

 #### Description

-High Agency is a sense that the story given to you by other people about what you can/cannot do is just that - a story.
-And that you have control over the story.
 High Agency person looks to bend reality to their will.
 They either find a way, or they make a way.
-Low agency person acepts the story that is given to them.
+Low agency person accepts the reality given to them.
-They never question it.
+They don't question it.
 They are passive.
-They outsource all of their decision making to other people.
+They outsource their decision making to other people.

 Person A is Low Agency wheres person B is High Agency